usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-0/Orientation.md

-# Module 0 Sprint 0
+# Module 0 Sprint 0 - this is a test

 ## DITAP Course: What to Expect, How to Navigate